-With Hurricane On Its Way, Trump Move To Shift Funds Puts Priorities In Question
+With Hurricane On Its Way, Trump's Move To Shift Funds Puts Priorities In Question

 The Trump administration's decision to shift more than $100 million of federal disaster aid to help pay for more detention beds for migrants has set off an outcry just as Florida is bracing for Hurricane Dorian.